 The building originally stood on a large podium alongside a pool, and was disassembled at the end of the World Expo in 1930 Barcelona before being rebuilt in 1983.
 The actual structure consists of eight pillars, which support a flat roof.

 Go to Montjuïc to visit the pavilion, a typical work of the Modernism Movement.
 Mies Van Der Rohe Foundation was established in 1983 by the city of Barcelona with the aim of restoring the German pavilion.
 In addition to preserving and disseminating knowledge about the Mies Van Der Rohe Pavilion, the foundation holds debates on contemporary architecture and urban planning.

-Guided tours in English, Catalan and Spanish.
+- Wednesdays & Fridays from 17:00 to 19:00.
+Guided tours in English, Catalan and Spanish

-Admission 3.50 €
+- Admission 3.50 €

 - Phone: (+34) 93 215 10 11

 - Web: http://www.miesbcn.com/es/pabellon.html